(Closed) Request For Proposal – GPSNR-RFP-A02-027-GPSNR Annual Report

 Examples of previous relevant work should be provided as well.

-A technical proposal must be provided that should be around 4 pages in length.
-This technical proposal must provide an overview of the proposed methodology as well as resumes of all key personnel performing the work.
+A technical proposal must be provided that is not more than 3 pages.
+This technical proposal must provide an overview of the proposed solution as well as resumes of all key personnel performing the work.
 In addition, the technical proposal should provide a proposed schedule and milestones, as applicable.

 Proposals must be signed by a representative that is authorized to commit bidder’s company.